 Season 2008/2009 brought promotion back to Division 1 of the Cheshire Association Football league (formerly Mid Cheshire league) in the final game of the season with Ian Berry scoring the winning goal in injury time against Whitchurch Alport.

 Ged McAllister received the league's Division 2 leading scorer, and Eagle were now hoping to make a name for themselves in the top tier for 2009/2010 season.

 Eagle Sports FC have thoroughly enjoyed life in the now Cheshire Football league but have suffered like many other clubs in continually losing players which has contributed to a general decline in amateur football.

 We do however have a small very committed group of dedicated committee members who have given up so much time to Eagle Sports FC.

-Colin Hope, the current chairman and treasurer, is now done over 20 years after arriving from Warrington Town FC to play and manage Eagle Sports FC.
+Colin Hope, the current chairman and treasurer, has now done over 20 years after arriving from Warrington Town FC to play and manage Eagle Sports FC.
 Dave Myers, former secretary, is also over 20 years service and Neil Williams originally played for Eagle before going to Warrington Town.